glimpse-editor/getglimpse-web/content/posts/closing-out-september.md

 All of our core contributors thank you for your patience, and we will continue to work hard to make sure that Glimpse 0.1.0 achieves our stated objectives and makes you proud to support us.

 ## Help wanted
-The MacOS port is currently blocked, so we urgently need assistance from someone with experience porting GNOME applications to that platform: https://github.com/glimpse-editor/Glimpse/issues/59

 Work on a Linux AppImage has not yet started, so if you would like to try your hand at packaging then this Github issue is a great starting point: https://github.com/glimpse-editor/Glimpse/issues/108

 Finally for those who still have concerns about our project name, the original poster of this Github issue is now hosting an unofficial spreadsheet to gather suggestions and informally canvas opinion on our behalf: https://github.com/glimpse-editor/Glimpse/issues/92